Do you want to get into medical sales but are secretly afraid that you don’t know enough?

 Sales professionals depend on marketing to establish goals based on industry forecasts and market share.
 This method leads to frustration.

 The best way to align marketing and sales interests is to share a sales volume metric.
 This practice creates a collaborative environment.
+Don’t ignore the advantages that digital marketing can offer to your pipeline.
+Build allies.

 18) Follow the Money

 The economy and the local business climate influence B2B healthcare spending.
 Pay attention to these dynamics to adjust your sales strategy.
+Keep an up-to-date buyer persona that changes as the economy does.

 19) Sales Questions?